FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Introduction

-We empirically evaluate \mymethod{FedSVD} on several benchmark datasets under both private and non-private settings.
-Across both regimes, it consistently outperforms baselines over most communication rounds and achieves the highest final accuracy.
-We summarize our findings and contributions as follows: \begin{itemize}[itemsep=1mm,parsep=1pt,topsep=2pt,leftmargin=*] \looseness=-1 \item We propose \mymethod{FedSVD}, a simple yet effective method allowing LoRA matrix $A$ to adapt over time based on aggregated updates of $B$ using SVD, while eliminating noise amplification under DP-SGD.
+We summarize our findings and contributions as follows: \begin{itemize}[itemsep=1mm,parsep=1pt,topsep=2pt,leftmargin=*] \looseness=-1 \item We propose \mymethod{FedSVD}, a \emph{simple yet effective} method allowing the LoRA matrix $A$ to adapt over time based on aggregated updates of $B$ using SVD, while eliminating noise amplification under DP-SGD.

-\item We theoretically show that orthonormal rows of $A$ improve the condition number of the Hessian in logistic regression.
+\item We theoretically show that orthonormal rows of $A$ yield a better-conditioned Hessian of the training loss with respect to $B$ in a two-layer MLP with ReLU.

-\item We empirically demonstrate that our \mymethod{FedSVD} approach achieves better accuracy and faster convergence than relevant baselines under DP-SGD across several benchmark datasets.
+\item We empirically demonstrate that our \mymethod{FedSVD} approach achieves higher accuracy and faster convergence than relevant baselines under DP-SGD in several benchmark datasets.

 \end{itemize}